Lammy23/Disaster-Relief-Program/src/main/java/edu/ucalgary/oop/IA2-brainstorm.md

 | testDisasterVictimSetAndGetMedicalRecords        | method should modify medical records        | new MedicalRecord |
 | testDisasterVictimImplementUpdateVictimInterface | class should implement 'UpdateVictim'       | d                 |

+### If you delete a family members relationship, it should affect the other members as well

 Here are some **Personal Tips**

 * Throw a __new__ kind of exception